 For your general health as well as possible dental benefits, you should also seek treatment for your osteoporosis if you haven’t already.
-Currently available medications can slow or halt the deterioration of bone mass and reduce the danger of fractures.
+Currently, available medications can slow or halt the deterioration of bone mass and reduce the danger of fractures.

 The Periodontitis-Osteoporosis Link

 New research indicates that periodontal disease and osteoporosis may be even more closely linked than previously thought.
-The condition of bones in the mouth appears to be a good predictor for bone quality elsewhere in the body.
+The condition of bones in the mouth appears to be a good predictor of bone quality elsewhere in the body.
 This may one day provide a method of early diagnosis for osteoporosis that could allow for more preemptive treatment.

 Ultimately, Dr. Trujillo’s advice to patients with osteoporosis is to care for their teeth the same way you would otherwise.
 Be especially cautious in checking for and treating periodontal disease, as it may have a more severe effect than it would in other patients.
 For help monitoring your oral health and treating gum disease early in its development, make an appointment with our office.